czekem/excel_love/README.md

 **Features:**

-* Script written in classes to make it easier for readability and improvement in terms of adding a new feature.
+* Script written in classes, to make it easier for readability and improvement in terms of adding a new feature.

 * Supports various file formats: Excel (.xlsx), CSV, and JSON.